Itinerary #1: Classic Ireland Road Trip

 |Day 13||Glens of Antrim Loop Ride - 15 miles||Cushendall|

 Begin the trip in Donegal Town.
-You'll get fitted for a bike before taking off on the 24-mile ride to Killybegs on day two, enjoying views of Donegal Bay along the journey.
-Rest before the next day's longer ride to Glencolmbkille.
+You'll get fitted for a bike before taking off on the 24-mile ride to Killybegs on Day 2, enjoying views of Donegal Bay along the journey.
+Rest before the next day's long ride to Glencolmbkille.
 You'll stop to see the cliffs at Slieve League during the trip.
-Continue on to Glenties and do the Portnoo Loop Ride—a 32-mile ride past historic forts and stone landmarks—on day five.
+Continue on to Glenties and do the Portnoo Loop Ride—a 32-mile ride past historic forts and stone landmarks—on Day five.
 The 28-mile cycle to Annagry, up next, offers views of uninhabited islands off the coast.

 Itinerary #4: Wild Atlantic Way Self-Drive Adventure